Simplified Smooth Hybrid Inflation in Supersymmetric SU(5): Introduction

 In this paper we consider the simplified version of smooth hybrid inflation in SUSY $SU(5)$.
 In simplified smooth hybrid inflation \cite{Rehman:2012gd}, the ultraviolet (UV) cutoff $M_*$ is replaced with the reduced Planck mass, $m_P \simeq 2.4 \times 10^{18}$ GeV, in contrast to the standard smooth hybrid inflation \cite{Lazarides:1995vr} where $M_*$ is allowed to vary below $m_P$.
 With the minimal K\"ahler potential, inflation requires trans-Planckian field values which is inconsistent with the supergravity (SUGRA) expansion.
-However, with the non-minimal K\"ahler potential, successful inflation is realized with sub-Planckian field values.
-The predicted values of the scalar spectral index $n_s$ and the tensor to scalar ratio $r$ are easily obtained within the Planck's latest bounds \cite{Ade:2013zuv}.
-As compared to shifted case we obtain relatively large values of tensor to scalar ratio $r$ in smooth hybrid inflation.
+However, with the nonminimal K\"ahler potential, successful inflation is realized with sub-Planckian field values.
+The predicted values of the scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$ are easily obtained within the Planck's latest bounds \cite{Ade:2015xua}.
+As compared to the shifted case we obtain relatively large values of tensor-to-scalar ratio $r$ in smooth hybrid inflation.